Logo Futurismo

 Maria Brito

 Dolphins, with their captivating intelligence and playful nature, have long fascinated humans.
 These marine mammals are not just beloved for their acrobatics and friendly demeanor but also for the intriguing details of their biology and behavior.
-In this article, we will explore three key facts and curiosities about dolphins: their lifespan, size and weight, and diet.
+In this article, we will explore three key facts and curiosities about dolphins: their lifespan, size, and weight, and diet.
 By delving into these aspects, we aim to provide a deeper understanding of what makes dolphins such unique and remarkable creatures.

 Contents hide

-2.1 Some sizes and weights examples of dolphins
+2.1 Some Sizes and Weights of Dolphins

 3 What do Dolphins eat?